 Blotches have always been very present in many designs for textiles, whether it is for fashion, sports/swimwear or home textiles.
 With the increased usage of digital textile printers, blotch printing, however, proved to be a challenge for digital textile printers.
 How can you still enable high-quality blotch printing on fabric with a digital textile printing machine?
-In this blog, I explain why blotch printing is difficult for digital textile printing machines and how you could solve these issues.

 What is blotch printing?

 In the textile industry, the term “blotch” is referring to designs where there is a background color behind the printed motifs.
 Because of the fact that the motifs need to be printed, normally also the background color is printed.
 If there were no motifs, the background color would be dyed.